About the Test

 While not a regularly ordered lab test, C-peptide testing can be very useful in certain medical situations.
-Additionally, with the rising incidence of type 2 diabetes in younger patients and newer medications aimed at preserving insulin production, the test will likely become more important.
+Additionally, with the rising incidence of type 2 diabetes in younger patients and newer medications aimed at preserving insulin production, the test will likely become more commonly used.

 The following are some uses of C-peptide testing:

-- To assist in classification of diabetes in select cases Generally, type 1 and type 2 diabetes will be classified without this test.
-However, with increased prevalence of obesity in teens and the understanding of other types of diabetes, some people with diabetes may be difficult to classify and/or classified incorrectly.
-Measurement of a C-peptide 3-5 years from diagnosis can assist in classification.
+- To assist in the classification of diabetes in select cases.
+Generally, type 1 and type 2 diabetes will be classified without this test.
+But with the increased prevalence of obesity in teens and the understanding of other types of diabetes, some people with diabetes may be difficult to classify and/or classified incorrectly.
+Measurement of a C-peptide three to five years from diagnosis can assist in classification.

-- When you have had your pancreas removed or have had pancreas islet cell transplants, intended to restore the ability to make insulin, C-peptide levels may be used to verify the effectiveness of treatment and continued success of the procedure.
+- When you have had your pancreas removed or pancreas islet cell transplants intended to restore the ability to make insulin.
+In this case, C-peptide levels may be used to verify the effectiveness of treatment and the continued success of the procedure.

-C-peptide levels may be ordered when there is documented acute or recurring low blood glucose (hypoglycemia) and/or excess insulin is suspected.
-C-peptide tests help distinguish the body’s own insulin from outside sources of insulin.
+C-peptide levels may be ordered when there is documented acute or recurring hypoglycemia and/or excess insulin is suspected.
+These tests help distinguish the body’s insulin from outside sources of insulin.
 Symptoms of hypoglycemia include: